jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

 63 private trace-instances it can use simultaneously, so it can error with -ENOSPC when asked for one-too-many.

-[#ifopened] It is an error -EINVAL to set a label (=:foo) that hasnt been previously opened.
 Otherwise, [#last_opened] is set to the just opened label, allowing implicit labelling in subsequently selected and enabled callsites.

+[#ifopened] It is an error -EINVAL to set a label (=:foo) that hasn't been previously opened.

 [#already_opened] If /sys/kernel/tracing/instances/foo has already
 been created separately, then dyndbg just uses it, mixing any =T:foo labelled pr_debugs into instances/foo/trace.
-Otherwise dyndbg will open the trace-instance for you.
+Otherwise dyndbg will open the trace-instance, and enable it? for you.

-Dyndbg treats ``:0.`` as the name of the global trace-event buffer; it is automatically opened, but needs enabled in tracefs too.
+Dyndbg treats ``:0.`` as the name of the global trace-event buffer; it is automatically opened, but needs to enabled in tracefs too.

 If ``open bar`` fails (if bar was misspelled), the [#last_good_open] is not what the user expects, so the open-cmd also terminates the play-thru-query-errors strategy normally used over a CMD_BLK of query-cmds.

-``open 0`` always succeeds, and sets [#last_good_open], providing the [#default_dest] for subsequent query-cmds.
+``open 0`` always succeeds, and sets [#last_opened]_, providing the [#default_dest] for subsequent query-cmds.

 ``close foo`` insures that no pr_debugs are set to :foo, then unmaps